Amangitcode/Model_selection_crossvalidation/README.md

 # Model_selection_crossvalidation
 Review accuracy estimation methods and compare methods:  crossvalidation and bootstrap

+In this work sklearn built in dataset 'iris dataset' has been used train and test dataset.
+You can try your won dataset For more details pleae visit my Kaggle page:

 # Steps
 - import required libs and sklearn iris dataset
 - create X and Y data set to train Y = wX + b model